cfeenstra67/pylumi/README.rst

 Installation
 #############

 Before installing `pylumi`, you must have Go installed on your system.
-For additional information, see the [Go Programming Language Installation Page](https://golang.org/doc/install).
+For additional information, see the `Go Programming Language Installation Page <https://golang.org/doc/install>`_.

 Once that is done, install this package using:

 .. code-block:: bash

    $ pip install pylumi